-- 455 moved to Huaraz and especially to Nueva Florida for social and economic reasons.
+It seems plausible that the industrialized countries and regions contributing most to anthropogenic climate change could foster the development of appropriate infrastructure and capacity in order for the affected people to be able to govern local climate risk themselves (Wallimann-Helmer, 2016).
+In cases like Huaraz, this is particularly important for two reasons.
+Firstly, many locals moved to Huaraz and to Nueva Florida especially for social and economic reasons.
 As we have seen, relocation out of the GLOF hazard zone means to many a risk of losing social status and achieved assets, exacerbated by a lack of trust in the government to compensate people so that they can retain their achieved status.
-Capacity building here demands building trust in governance institutions and, if necessary, providing financial resources.
-Secondly, due to the socioeconomic opportunities provided by moving to Huaraz from rural areas as well as due to cultural beliefs, perceptions of GLOF risk are diverse and not - 460 necessarily congruent with technical and scientific findings.
+Capacity building here demands building trust in governmental institutions and, if necessary, providing financial resources.
+Secondly, due to the socioeconomic opportunities provided by moving to Huaraz from rural areas, as well as due to cultural beliefs, perceptions of GLOF risk are diverse and not necessarily congruent with technical and scientific findings.
 This makes the sharing and exchange of comprehensive information and education to inhabitants of Huaraz and especially to those living in the flood hazard zone another key factor of capacity building.
-Otherwise, there is a risk of decision-making by locals on the basis of insufficient information.
-Local or international experts may provide information on what can happen in case of a GLOF (e.g. flood height and extent in Huaraz).
-However, for reasons of efficiency and effectiveness, and of local appropriation and acceptance of measures, it is sensible to - 465 leave decisions about what constitutes an acceptable or tolerable risk and how risk governance is implemented to those people who are most directly affected (Kaswan, 2016).
-In fact, locals' perspectives (e.g. in terms of cultural and spiritual understandings) should be taken seriously, suggesting a dialogue of knowledges about GLOF risk and environmental change more broadly, rather than a hierarchical knowledge exchange.
+Otherwise, there is a risk of decisions being made by locals on the basis of insufficient information.
+Local or international experts may provide information on what can happen in case of a GLOF (e.g., flood height and extent in Huaraz).
+However, for reasons of efficiency, effectiveness, and local appropriation and acceptance of measures, it is sensible to leave decisions about what constitutes an acceptable or tolerable risk and how risk governance is implemented to those people who are most directly affected (Kaswan, 2016).
+In fact, locals' perspectives (e.g., in terms of cultural and spiritual understandings) should be taken seriously, suggesting a dialogue between differing knowledges about GLOF risk and environmental change more broadly, rather than a hierarchical knowledge exchange.

-Governance institutions and legal regulations define whether or not and to what extent individuals must bear responsibility for

-- 470 their own decisions with regard to settlements in risk zones like Nueva Florida.
+Governmental institutions and legal regulations define whether or not and to what extent individuals must bear responsibility for their own decisions with regard to settlements in risk zones like Nueva Florida.
 Institutions regulate behavior and demand justification if their regulations are not followed.
 However, institutions themselves are most often also responsibility bearers.
 The policy level at issue thereby defines the agent to take on responsibilities and the object of the responsibilities to be taken on (Wallimann-Helmer, 2019).
 Institutions are answerable to other, higher-level institutions and depend in their functioning on these institutions.
-For instance, the Glacier and Lake Evaluation Unit in Huaraz depends on finance and decisions from the - 475 central government in Lima through the National Water Authority (ANA), and according to available resources, this office can take on more or less ambitious responsibilities.
+For instance, the Glacier and Lake Evaluation Unit in Huaraz depends on finance and decisions from the central government in Lima through the National Water Authority (ANA), and, according to available resources, this office can take on more or less ambitious responsibilities.
 Since responsible agents are always answerable towards some institution, the institutional inconsistencies and instabilities at Palcacocha tend to foster lax implementation of regulations on the side of the agents that should take on responsibility.
 Who bears the responsibilities to help establish, strengthen and maintain functioning institutions depends on the governance level and capacities of relevant responsibility bearers.
-Socio-economically - 480 disadvantaged locals might not be able to strengthen institutions but the wealthy ones and government officials may have this power.
-In case of Palcacocha, some technical and governmental institutions in conjunction with international assistance and cooperation may be best suited to do so, including the Ancash Regional Government and possibly the municipal government of Huaraz.
+Socioeconomically disadvantaged locals might not be able to strengthen institutions, but wealthy locals and government officials may have this power.
+In the case of Palcacocha, some technical and governmental institutions in conjunction with international assistance and cooperation may be best suited to do so, including the Ancash Regional Government and possibly the municipal government of Huaraz.